smislam/securely-share-secrets/README.md

 # Securely Transfer Secrets to your Clients
 In this example, we create workflows to securely transfer secrets between clients.
 The AWS Secrets Manager cross-account access to share secrets between clients is a better approach.
 However, in certain cases this may not possible when you have many clients that you will have to configure separately.

-PS: The Oauth 2.0 Client-Credentials flows with JWT where Secrets aren't exchanged is the best approach to avoid secret sharing.

 This application securely shares secrets using elaborate workflows affective both clients.

 **Sending Application Workflow**